juju/docs/src/en/introducing-2.md

  - **Providers:** As well as updates to the Azure provider and the new Rackspace provider, Juju now makes extensive use of LXD.
 This makes 'local' models leaner and faster and also brings benefits to placing containers within models.
-You can find out more about setting up
+You can find out more about [Using LXD with Juju][clouds-lxd].
-[LXD for Juju here][lxd].

  - **Configless clouds:** Why fill out loads of configuration info about public clouds when you don't have to?
 Juju now ships with 'baked-in'